D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

 Four days after the worst defeat in United’s 25-year history, a 6-0 embarrassment at New York City FC, 18-year-old Kevin Paredes scored before leaving with an injury and Hamid made four terrific saves in posting his eighth shutout.

-Before an announced crowd of 14,109, United snapped a four-game winless skid — it conceded nine goals in the past two matches — and ended both the Red Bulls’ four-game winning streak and eight-match unbeaten run.
+Before an announced crowd of 14,109, United snapped a four-game winless streak — it conceded nine goals in the past two matches — and ended both the Red Bulls’ four-game winning streak and eight-match unbeaten run.

 United also clinched the Atlantic Cup — the annual series between MLS originals — for the first time since 2016.
 In two previous meetings this season, United won at home and drew on the road.